bgauslin/goodandcheap/README.md

 # Good And Cheap

-<p class="callout warning">This README is a work in progress.
-Please proceed with caution.</p>

-I first heard about this cookbook on NPR, downloaded it, and that was that.
-A few months later, I was trying to think of a good project to give myself for learning the ins and outs of Vue.js, and voilà, this project was born.
+I first heard about this cookbook on NPR, downloaded it, and it became the basis for learning the ins and outs of Vue a few months later.

 ![Good And Cheap](https://assets.gauslin.com/images/screenshots/good-and-cheap.png?v=2)

 ## Backend

-I extracted all text and images from the PDF, placed the text into a CSV file, then imported it all into Craft CMS.
+All text and images were extracted from the PDF, the text was placed into a CSV file, and then they were all imported into Craft CMS.

-With all data now residing in a CMS, I then created a JSON API with endpoints based on the various page types:
+Next a JSON API with endpoints based on the various page types was created, and this data is fetched by the frontend depending on the route:

-- [ ] Home
+- Home
-- [ ] Info
+- Info
-- [ ] Chapter
+- Chapter
-- [ ] Recipes
+- Recipes
+- Search

 ## Frontend